 - Active service-member accounts: thousands of soldiers maintain personal social presences under documented operational security guidance

-The structural context for the Army's communications operation is the recruiting shortfall.
 In fiscal year 2022, the U.S. Army missed its recruiting target by approximately 15,000 soldiers — a 25 percent shortfall against the goal of 60,000.
 The shortfall continued in FY2023 and FY2024 with smaller but persistent gaps.
-The 2025 cycle showed recovery, but the structural pressures behind the shortfall have not resolved.
+Then it broke.

-Two underlying conditions drive the recruiting environment.
-Eligibility rates have collapsed.
+Two underlying conditions still drive the recruiting environment.
+Eligibility rates remain depressed.
 Roughly 23 percent of the 17- to 24-year-old American population meets baseline Army standards on weight, education, criminal record, and medical history — the lowest figure in the modern recruiting era.
-Propensity to serve has fallen to multi-decade lows.
-Department of Defense surveys measuring whether young Americans would consider joining the military have shown sustained decline since the early 2010s, with the steepest drops concentrated among the demographics the Army has historically depended on for recruiting volume.
+Propensity to serve sits at multi-decade lows in Department of Defense surveys measuring whether young Americans would consider joining the military.
+The comeback happened despite both — which is the point.

-The Army's response across the cycle has been structural.
+What changed inside the cycle was structural.
 The Future Soldier Preparatory Course — a pre-boot-camp academic and fitness program launched at Fort Jackson in 2022 — has graduated more than 25,000 recruits who would otherwise have been ineligible.
-New enlistment bonus structures have been deployed across high-demand military occupational specialties.
+New enlistment bonus structures were deployed across high-demand military occupational specialties.
 The 2023 USAREC reorganization consolidated recruiting functions under a single command structure.
-The "Be All You Can Be" campaign was relaunched in March 2023 with a fully integrated digital and broadcast rollout, returning the Army to the brand thesis the agency had carried from 1981 through 2001.
+Pay raises and broader-but-screened medical waivers expanded the addressable pool.
+And the "Be All You Can Be" campaign was relaunched in March 2023 with a fully integrated digital and broadcast rollout, returning the Army to the brand thesis the agency had carried from 1981 through 2001.

 The "Be All You Can Be" Relaunch